nagoev-alim/nagoev-alim/README.md

 <h2 align="center">Hi 👋 My name is Alim Nagoev</h2>

 I am a frontend developer with experience in user interface development.
 I am passionate about creating user-friendly and understandable web resources.
-With my design experience, I bring a unique vision to my development work, always keeping the end user in mind.

 I am well versed in HTML, CSS, and JavaScript, which allows me to create dynamic and responsive interfaces.
 I enjoy collaborating with other designers and developers to bring complex projects to life.